dryu99/boonwegig-pub/README.md

 # BoonWeGig

+## Reminders
+- When you change ChatGPT prompt: go to dev environment, clear database, clear `posts` cache (you can keep `users` cache), and rerun `yarn dev` to try seeing results of new prompt
+- When you change any other part of the parsing process: just clear database, don't clear `posts` cache.

 ## Event Review Workflow
 1. Events missed b/c the post had too many events: Look at winston logs
 2. Events missed b/c of missing important metadata: Check DB and filter `review_status = "PENDING"` in `music_event`